14 Pro Tips to Keep Your Home Warm This Winter – A Brief Guide

 By carefully putting tin foil behind each of your radiators, you can help to prevent unnecessary heat loss.
 Pay particular attention to those that are fitted to external walls.
 The reflective foil bounces heat back into the room rather than allowing it to escape through the wall.

-The plastic panels are specially designed to create effective airflow behind the radiator which pushes heat back into the room rather than letting it escape through the wall.
+The plastic panels are specially designed to create effective airflow behind the radiator, which pushes heat back into the room rather than letting it escape through the wall.
 If you need any help with the fitting process, consider booking a professional radiator service.

 Keep your radiators clear